-What do you think of the survey results?
-Let us know in the comments below!
+What do you think about paying for goods like deodorant with Bitcoin?
+Let us know in the comments!